lhuang83/Mono_Lake_Interface/README.md

 ![Alt text](images/image0.png)

-## More background information on Mono Lake and further details associated with the UCLA-MLM can be found in the accompanying report delivered to the SWRCB
+## More background information on Mono Lake and further details associated with the UCLA-MLM can be found in the accompanying report delivered to the SWRCB.